20 Years Ago: Ex-Kiss Guitarist Bruce Kulick Almost Shot to Death

-“I was in shock,” he writes, “as it sounded like a car backfiring and felt like a hot poker went through my leg.
-I didn't know what happened until paramedics … told me."
+Two stray bullets came within a couple of inches – or less – of killing him on Oct.
+16, 2003, striking Kulick in the leg and head.
+"I was in shock, as it sounded like a car backfiring and felt like a hot poker went through my leg," Kulick wrote on his website.
+"I didn't know what happened until paramedics told me."

 Kulick had just seen Vince Neil perform at a club near the Rainbow Bar and Grill in Hollywood, where a fight had left one man drunk, angry and holding a loaded 9MM.
 He started shooting wildly, and bullets ultimately struck Kulick's right thigh and grazed his temple.
 One other person was shot in the foot.

 READ MORE: Top 10 Bruce Kulick Kiss Songs

 The head wound was easily treated, while the medical team told Kulick the other bullet hit only flesh and muscle, not bone or arteries.
 By the time he got home, the news was all over CNN, MTV and wire services.